The person at the center of this case

 Start here

-1992 white Geo Metro 2-door hatchback - was this vehicle ever located or reported sighted?
+1992 white Geo Metro 2-door hatchback - was it ever located or spotted after his departure?

-On November 26, 1992, Paul Raymond Harrod disappeared from his home near Sheridan, Indiana, leaving behind a $100 bill and a note saying he needed to get away.
-He drove off in a white 1992 Geo Metro and has never been found or contacted since.
-His true identity and destination remain unknown, raising questions about whether he assumed a false name or met with foul play.
+On November 26, 1992, Paul Raymond Harrod disappeared from his home near Sheridan, Indiana, leaving only a $100 bill and a note saying he needed to get away.
+He drove off in a white 1992 Geo Metro and has never been located or contacted.
+The case remains unsolved, with investigators unable to determine his destination, circumstances, or whether he may have assumed a false identity or had military connections.

 Try asking